bsanford/RBI2_Kernel/README.md

   I have been using codeblocks as an IDE which seems to work really well with the build system

 **Notes:**
-  >Much of this experiment/learning is based off the Bare Metal tutorials on www.valvers.com
+  >www.valvers.com has great tutorials on how ot set up the build system

 **Goals:**